oawiles/stereocards/ReadMe.md

 [SynSin](http://www.robots.ox.ac.uk/~ow/synsin.html).
 This happens in `./generate_video.py`.
 3. Then finally fill in the holes using a generative model based on the [Boundless model](https://arxiv.org/abs/1908.07007).
 This is done for each pair separately.
 The code is in `./train_boundless.py`.

 To run the code on a single sample, look at `./single_sample.sh`.
+This additionally shows how to run the individual steps with the right command line arguments.
+However, you need to update `BASE_PATH` and `im_name` in the shell script.

 ## Data download
 To download and preprocess the data, look at `./data/nyplstereo.py`.
 (But you first need